shiv979/linearregressionmodel/README.md

-# Linear Regression Model - California Housing Dataset
+# Linear Regression Model Using California Housing Dataset

 This project was completed as Task 1 of the Maincrafts Technology AI & ML Internship.